codeequity/codeEquity/docs/ceManual.md

 [ghUtils.js](./ghUtils.js) will retry operations a number of times if the error type is recognizable.
 All communication with the GitHub is encoded as JSON REST data.

-The main challenge for CE Server is that the server and GitHub are both marching along to a different clock.
+A key challenge for CE Server is that the server, AWS and GitHub are all marching along to a different clock.
 CE Server starts to act only after receiving notifications from GitHub.
 GitHub will send notifications after an action has already been registered, and sometimes before all aftershocks of that action have completely resolved.
-GitHub sends these notifications independently of what CE Server is currently working on Most of the work in CE Server revolves around dealing with the asynchronous nature of this pairing.
+GitHub sends these notifications independently of what CE Server is currently working on.
+Much of the effort in CE Server revolves around dealing with the asynchronous nature of these pairings.

 ## `githubRouter` Job Dispatch
 At the time of writing, CE Server is singly-threaded with no thread pool or worker threads.

 ### `ceJobs`
-In a well-behaved world, the handler in `githubRouter` would simply reroute each notification to it's specific handler, for example, `githubIssueHandler` for the `issue:labeled` notification above.
+In a well-behaved world, the handler in `githubRouter` would simply reroute each notification to it's specific handler, for example, `issueHandler` for the `issue:labeled` notification above.
 As is typically the case for servers in the wild, however, that doesn't work here.

 The most common way in which this fails is when a group of notifications arrive at CE Server in